ucdavis-bioinformatics-training/2023-July-Introduction-To-Python-For-Bioinformatics/python/python3.md

     print(id + " is a gene of interest")
 ```

 **PRACTICE**: Using your personnel dictionary (from the Dictionary section practice), use a loop to print out all of the information for all of the employees.
-Using the gene expression dictionary, use multiple nested loops to print out all of the expression values.
+Using the gene expression dictionary (from the homework), use multiple nested loops to print out all of the expression values.

 # Functions